General Information

 (b) fail a Professional Placement or Work Experience in Industry unit

 (c) have their professional placement terminated early by an industry partner.
-In the case of early termination of an industry placement by an industry partner, the student will be deemed as having 'unsatisfactory progress' and a progress review hearing may be convened within two weeks of the cessation of the placement.
+In the case of early termination of an industry placement by an industry partner, the student will be deemed as having 'unsatisfactory progress' and a progress review hearing may be convened within 2 weeks of the cessation of the placement.

-(d) are unsuccessful in securing a Professional Placement two months before Week 1 of their final semester of study.
+(d) are unsuccessful in securing a Professional Placement two months before Week 1 of their final semester of study

 Students in this situation may be invited to transfer to an alternative undergraduate course.
 Students who are identified as having unsatisfactory progress will be subject to the show cause provisions in the Progress Review section of the Academic Progress Policy.